geeteshk/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 -----

-## 和以往的强化学习方法不同
+## Different from previous reinforcement learning methods

- - 强化学习是一个通过奖惩来学习正确行为的机制.
+ - Reinforcement learning is a mechanism to learn correct behavior through rewards and punishments.
-    - 有学习奖惩值, 根据自己认为的高价值选行为 , 比如 Q learning, Deep Q Network,
+    - There are learning rewards and punishment values, and behaviors based on what they think are high value, such as Q learning, Deep Q Network,
-        - 无法在 无穷多的动作中计算价值, 从而选择行为
+        - Unable to calculate value in an infinite number of actions to choose behavior
-    - 也有不通过分析奖励值, 直接输出行为的方法,   Policy Gradients
+    - There are also methods to directly output behavior without analyzing the reward value, Policy Gradients
-        - 能在一个连续区间内挑选动作
+        - Ability to select actions in a continuous interval

 <h2 id="1a843b1039c85dd724a126708a375915"></h2>

 -----

-## 更新不同之处
+## Update differences

- - Policy Gradients 的误差又是什么呢?
+- What is the error of Policy Gradients?
-    - 没有误差!
+     - No errors!
- - 但是他的确是在进行某一种的反向传递.
+- But he did some sort of reverse pass.
-    - 这种反向传递的目的是让这次被选中的行为更有可能在下次发生.
+     - The purpose of this reverse pass is to make this selected behavior more likely to happen next time.
- - 但是我们要怎么确定这个行为是不是应当被增加被选的概率呢?
+- But how do we determine if this behavior should increase the probability of being selected?
      - reward

 ![](../imgs/rl_pg_error.png)